Frozen Sushi: Why Analyze It?

-Prior to freezing, the texture, consistency, taste and weight of the sushi were noted and taken into consideration so as to allow comparison upon freezing and defrosting.
+Prior to freezing, the texture, consistency, taste and weight of the sushi were noted and taken into consideration so as to allow comparison upon freezing and defrosting the sushi.

 Please note the texture, quality and sheen of the sushi prior to freezing as it will be necessary to compare the two when the frozen sushi has been defrosted.

 Starting the Freezing Process

-Once all the relevant data has been collected, we can now move onto flash freezing the sushi.
+Once all the relevant data has been collected, we can now move onto the process of flash freezing sushi.

 For today’s test, we will be making use of our specialized Artlock Freezers.

 The sushi can be arranged onto a tray which is then placed inside the 3D Freezer.
 Our 3D Freezers have slots for multiple trays so that you can easily freeze several batches at a time.
 This helps greatly boost productivity and output in the long run.

 Once the sushi is placed within the freezer and the chamber is closed, the sushi freezing process can now begin.